Revision Date August 16, 2018

 PLEASE READ THESE SERVICES TERMS (THE “TERMS”) CAREFULLY.
-BY USING ANY AERIS SERVICES PROVIDED BY AERIS COMMUNICATIONS, INC. (“AERIS”), YOU AGREE TO BE BOUND CONTRACTUALLY BY THESE TERMS.
+BY USING ANY AERIS SERVICES PROVIDED BY AERIS COMMUNICATIONS, INC. (“AERIS”), THE AERIS CUSTOMER (“CUSTOMER” OR “YOU”) AGREES TO BE BOUND CONTRACTUALLY BY THESE TERMS.
 IF YOU DO NOT AGREE WITH THESE TERMS, DO NOT USE THE AERIS SERVICES.
 IF YOU HAVE A SERVICES AGREEMENT WITH US, THESE TERMS ARE INCORPORATED INTO THAT AGREEMENT.
-YOUR USE OF ANY NEW PRODUCTS AND SERVICES AND/OR CONTENT THAT YOU GET FROM AERIS WILL BE GOVERNED BY THESE TERMS UNLESS SPECIFIED OTHERWISE BY US OR IN A WRITTEN AGREEMENT BETWEEN YOU AND AERIS.
+YOUR USE OF ANY NEW PRODUCTS AND SERVICES AND / OR CONTENT THAT YOU GET FROM AERIS WILL BE GOVERNED BY THESE TERMS UNLESS SPECIFIED OTHERWISE BY US OR IN A WRITTEN AGREEMENT BETWEEN YOU AND AERIS.

 - Parties and Definitions.